Skip to content

 Conclusion

-The binary framing of "linear supplies are quiet; switch-mode supplies are noisy" is technically imprecise and operationally unhelpful.
+The binary framing of “linear supplies are quiet; switch-mode supplies are noisy” is technically imprecise and operationally unhelpful.
 Both architectures can produce excellent results; both can produce poor results.
-The determining factors are design quality, manufacturing standards, and the specific application.
+The determining factors are design quality, manufacturing standards, compliance discipline, and the specific application.

 Bottom line for the amateur operator